Upcoming: Mastery of Systems Leadership

 • Systems Leadership – Synthesizing insights from the program to develop leadership that works across disciplines and timescales.
 Participants will deeply reflect on the relationship between personal, local, and global impact, explore strategies for coalition-building, and confront the emotional and ethical dimensions of leading in an era of systemic crisis.

-The program will include two immersive in-person retreats, with the first retreat taking place in September in the UK, and the second retreat taking place early 2026 in Australia, offering a space for deep connection, reflection, and embodied learning.
+The program will include two immersive in-person retreats, with the first retreat taking place in September in the UK, and the second retreat taking place in May 2026 in Australia, offering a space for deep connection, reflection, and embodied learning.
 Throughout the journey, participants will be supported by a global network of faculty, thought leaders, and fellow changemakers, all committed to shaping the future of systems leadership.

 No items found.